Russell Proud

 What we’ve undertaken here shows us that:

-- anecdotally, all-minilm-l12-v2 out performs ELSER and a good lexical search query based on our manual re-scoring of some known low performing terms
+- Anecdotally, all-minilm-l12-v2 outperforms ELSER and, a good lexical search query based on our manual re-scoring of some known low-performing terms

 - ELSER is simple to deploy and yields better results when combined with Lexical, but has its limitations for our use case